img_4624.jpg

 See model.

-Figure 1 : The model is a graphic representation of the core concepts and their relationship to nursing knowledge.
+Figure 1: The model is a graphic representation of the ten organizing concepts and their relationship to nursing knowledge.
 In the model, nursing knowledge has been placed at the core to represent how nursing knowledge in its totality reflects the overarching art and science of the nursing profession and discipline.
-The ten essential concepts, which guide nursing curricula and practice, emanate from this central core and include patient-centered care, professionalism, leadership, systems-based practice, informatics and technology, communication, teamwork and collaboration, safety, quality improvement, and evidence-based practice.
+The organizing concepts, which guide nursing curricula and practice, emanate from this central core and include patient-centered care, professionalism, leadership, systems-based practice, informatics and technology, communication, teamwork and collaboration, safety, quality improvement, and evidence-based practice.
 The order of the concept does not indicate any hierarchy, as all the concepts are of equal importance.
 The concepts are connected by broken lines because distinction between individual concepts may be blurred; the concepts overlap and are not mutually exclusive.
 The concepts are similarly connected to the core by a broken line to indicate the reciprocal and continuous relationship between each of the concepts and nursing knowledge.

 Adapted from Massachusetts Nurse of the Future 2016